StarRocks/starrocks-kubernetes-operator/doc/deploy_starrocks_with_operator_howto.md

    risk.
 See [Change root user password HOWTO](./change_root_password_howto.md) for details on how to set the `root` user's password.

 #### 3.1.2.
-Access StarRocks Cluster from outside Kubernetes Cluster
+Access StarRocks Cluster from outside Kubernetes Cluster by using LoadBalancer or NodePort

 From outside the Kubernetes cluster, you can access the StarRocks cluster through the FE Service's LoadBalancer or NodePort.
 This topic uses LoadBalancer as an example: